ldclakmal/ballerina-security/scenarios/README.md

 # Ballerina Security Scenarios

-This section demonstrates the real-world scenarios which has authentication and authorization requirements and how that can be supported with Ballerina.
+This section demonstrates the real-world scenarios which have authentication and authorization requirements and how that can be supported with Ballerina.

 ### [Ballerina Secure Token Service (STS)](./sts)